 First Successful Public-domain Subjective Picture Quality Database

 The LIVE Image Quality Assessment Database (LIVE IQA) was the world’s first large-scale, successful public-domain subjective picture quality database.
 It was created and made publicly available on the LIVE web page in 2003, and was first described in 2004 in the paper on the Structural Similarity (SSIM).
-Since then the database has been expanded to include more distortions and downloaded thousands of times throughout the world.
-It is and has been used to create, compare, and test hundreds of advanced picture quality models.
+Since then the database has been downloaded thousands of times by researchers, television engineers and photographic engineers around the world.
+It has been used to create, compare, and test hundreds of advanced picture and video quality models.
 Using this breakthrough resource, in 2004 the authors of were able to show that the quality prediction performance of the new SSIM model was significantly better than that of the Emmy-award winning Sarnoff JND-Metrix model, with greatly reduced computational complexity.
-In a large follow-up study on the expanded two-year old database described in , the leading picture quality prediction models were tested.
+In a large follow-up study reported in , the leading picture quality prediction models at that time were rigorously tested.
 It was found that two models, the newer multi-scale version of SSIM and the perceptually-driven information-theoretic Visual Information Fidelity (VIF) model delivered nearly identical perceptual quality prediction performance, both significantly better than the Sarnoff model or any other model, and both far better than the questionable peak signal-to-noise ratio (PSNR) or MSE method.
-Since then, quite a few other public-domain subjective picture quality databases have been created following the LIVE model.
-Some have been smaller and more specific, such as the IRCCyN/IVC database , and others large and comprehensive, such as the TID database .
+Since then, other public-domain subjective picture quality databases have been created following the LIVE model.
+Some are smaller and more specific, such as the IRCCyN/IVC database , and others large and comprehensive, such as the TID database .
 The database analysis paper makes a number of interesting comparisons of existing public picture quality databases.

 “the nine video QA methods that it tested, which contained some of the most sophisticated algorithms at that time, were statistically indistinguishable from the simple peak signal-to-noise ratio (PSNR).”

-The VQEG did make publicly available all of the VQEG Phase 1 data after the failure of the study, but the data was poor quality.
-The VQEG Phase 1 perceptual scores were of limited use, owing to poor distribution of the picture distortion categories and severities, resulting in a high degree of “quality clustering” and poor perceptual separability.
-VQEG Phase 1 is sometimes referred to as the first public picture quality database, e.g., in , however this claim is perhaps questionable for two reasons: the original intention was that the database was to be used only for the benefit of proponent algorithm development and testing, and the data was only released after it was found to be ineffective.
+The VQEG did make publicly available all of the VQEG Phase 1 data after the failure of the study.
+Unfortunately, the VQEG Phase 1 perceptual scores were of limited use, owing to poor distribution of the picture distortion categories and severities, resulting in a high degree of “quality clustering” and poor perceptual separability.
+VQEG Phase 1 is sometimes referred to as the first public picture quality database, e.g., in , however this claim is questionable for two reasons: the original intention was that the database was to be used only for the benefit of proponent algorithm development and testing, and the data was only released after it was found to be defective.
 In any case, the first successful public-domain picture quality database was LIVE IQA, which has been used vastly more heavily than all VQEG databases combined.
-Because of its intrinsic problems, VQEG FR TV Phase 1 has been cited fewer than 100 times, while LIVE IQA has been cited about 2000 times.
+Because of its intrinsic problems, VQEG FR TV Phase 1 has been cited fewer than 100 times, while LIVE IQA has been cited about 3000 times.

-The next VQEG attempt (Phase 2) fared little better, since the performances of all proponent algorithms were again statistically indistinguishable, albeit slightly better than PSNR, the data was again proprietary and the videos have regrettably never been publicly released.
-Nevertheless, based on the study the ITU did standardize one of the models (NTIA’s ‘VQM’), although it never had any commercial impact, and was later shown to deliver only middling performance on the large public databases.
-More advanced models such as Multiscale SSIM, MOVIE, and Oklahoma’s MAD, which are based on sophisticated neuroscience models, have been shown on LIVE VQA to provide much better performance than VQM or any other models and vastly better than PSNR.
-The Phase 2 data was never made available, except (oddly) for the subjective scores, which were of little use since most of the videos were owned by the proponent companies, who would not release them.
+The next proprietary VQEG attempt (Phase 2) fared little better, since the performances of all proponent algorithms were again statistically indistinguishable, albeit slightly better than PSNR, the data was again held secret and the videos have regrettably never been publicly released.
+Nevertheless, based on the study, the ITU did standardize one of the models (NTIA’s ‘VQM’), although it never had any commercial impact, and was later shown to deliver only middling performance on the large public databases.
+More advanced models such as Multiscale SSIM, MOVIE, Oklahoma’s MAD, ST-RRED, and the open-source Netflix VMAF model, which are based on sophisticated neuroscience and neurostatistical models, have been shown on LIVE VQA to provide much better performance than VQM or any other models and vastly better than PSNR.
+Unfortunately, the VQEG Phase 2 data was never made available, except (oddly) for the subjective scores, which were of little use, since most of the videos were owned by the proponent companies, who would not release them.
 As explained in :

 Only subjective data has been made available publicly from the VQEG FRTV Phase 2 study and the videos have not been made public, due to several copyright and licensing issues.
 The situation with the VQEG Multimedia dataset is identical, wherein the VQEG plans to release only the subjective data in September, 2009 and the videos will not be released publicly.
 This is a grave concern, since unavailability of the VQEG datasets seriously limits the ability of researchers to benchmark the performance of new, objective VQA models against the VQEG evaluations.